 The pace of modern development is ever increasing and all too often performance in production is an afterthought - only addressed when there is serious problem.
 What if there was a technique that could greatly simplifying the process of understanding production performance and enabled teams to address bottlenecks before they came genuine production issues?
 This article covers a technique that can do just that, read on to understand the what, why and how of Continuous Profiling.

 So what is Continuous Profiling?
-At Opsian we see Continuous Profiling as the collecting of line-level performance data from your production environment and the making available of that data to developers and operations teams for rapid analysis.
+It is the continuous collecting of line-level profiling performance data from a production environment and making available that data to developers and operations teams for rapid analysis.

 This stands in contrast to Ad Hoc Production Profiling, which is where a profiler is connected to your production environment on an intermittent as-needed basis.
 We've found that continuously profiling brings significant advantages over doing it on an ad hoc basis and the later of this post details some of them.